0xreviews/crvUSD-research-proposal/README.md

 ### Sentence summary

-- We are applying for a **$230,000 grant for 3 people for half year to fully support Curve Research Hub,** including explanation articles and videos of codes, math, mechanism, and security of Curve and crvUSD, as well as building tools of crvUSD which contains crvUSDsim to check onboarding new collateral.
+- We are applying for a **$230,000 grant for 3 people for half year to fully support Curve Research Hub,** including building tools of crvUSD which contains **crvUSDsim** to check onboarding new collateral, as well as explanation articles and videos of codes, math, mechanism, and security of Curve and crvUSD.

 ### Summary

-We aim to build a research platform to provide developers and users with a more systematic and intuitive product and code introduction.
-We will give in-depth reports measuring risk and performance quarterly.
-And build tools to promote Curve ecosystem, including **crvUSDsim**, leveraged crvUSD & call-options-like crvUSD.
+We aim to build **crvUSDsim** to check onboarding new collateral and give in-depth reports measuring the risk and performance of crvUSD quarterly.
+And build tools to promote Curve ecosystem, including leveraged crvUSD & call-options-like crvUSD.
+Help to build a research platform to provide developers and users with more in-depth information.
 **The specific products to be delivered are as follows:**

-- parameter optimization reports and **crvUSDsim** (similar to [curvesim](https://github.com/curveresearch/curvesim)) to check onboarding new collateral (More details refer to [Parameters optimizing](#Parameters-optimizing))
+- parameter optimization reports and crvUSDsim (similar to [curvesim](https://github.com/curveresearch/curvesim)) to check onboarding new collateral (More details refer to [Parameters optimizing](#Parameters-optimizing))
 - crvUSD arbitrageur's behavior analytic
 - Curve Research Hub's official website
 - crvUSD_book, Curve_V1_book, Curve_V2_book (similar to [UniswapV3Book](https://uniswapv3book.com/) to guide you through the development of Uniswap)